 Vasodilators are drugs that help to dilate, or open, blood vessels.
 This is thought to be of benefit in dry AMD because choroidal blood flow is reduced in older individuals, and if choroidal blood flow were improved, perhaps disease progression might be slowed.4

 Some clinical trials have been performed already on drugs such as alprostadil, with promising results.
 However, more studies need to be done in order to confirm the initial studies and ensure medication safety.3

 Other vasodilators studied such as sildenafil and moxaverine had unclear results and therefore more information is needed.
 This might also be helpful for those with MMD.4

 There are several drugs with a neuroprotective effect on retinal cells, some of which have been used to lower eye pressure in glaucoma patients such as brimonidine, but are now also being studied for use in AMD.4

 There are several other drugs are being investigated for protective effects on various cells within the eye, but need to be studied further to evaluate their full effects.

 Becoming involved in clinical trials

-If you’re interested in whether you might be a candidate for investigational therapies, talk with your eye doctor about the potential for enrolling in a clinical trial.
-Clinical trials aren’t for everyone and don’t necessarily guarantee effective treatment.
-It’s important to also remember that the journey from investigative treatments to accepted, standardized treatments can be a long one, and that it’s important that the therapies get fully vetted and explored, in terms of efficacy, side effects, long-term effects, and generalizability.
+It is important to also remember that the journey from investigative treatments to accepted, standardized treatments can be a long one.
+But it is important that the therapies get fully vetted and explored, in terms of efficacy, side effects, long-term effects, and generalizability.
 Your doctor can provide you with more information, as well as advise you about any new breakthroughs regarding investigational therapies.